7kris98/Terraform-Project/README.md

 # Terraform-Project
-Creation of a fully automated multi environment infrastructure
+Effective use of Terraform to deploy multi-environment infrastructure